 The 2013 Alabama Historic Rehabilitation Tax Credit provides for an income tax credit against the tax liability of the taxpayer for the rehabilitation, preservation, and development of historic structures.
 To be eligible for the credit, the property must be certified as a historic structure or a certified historic residential structure.
 This credit expired in May of 2016; however, entities that received a credit reservation from the Alabama Historic Commission before the expiration of the credit are eligible.

 The Alabama Historic Commission (AHC) is the administering agency for this tax incentive.
-For the historic structures that have been awarded a tax credit by the AHC, the credit must be claimed via My Alabama Taxes (MAT).
-Please see the bottom of the document for further details on how to make the request for the credit via MAT.
+For the historic structures that have been awarded a tax credit by the AHC, the credit must be claimed via My Alabama Taxes.
+Please see below for more information on how to make the claim.

 Provisions of the credit include: